windhoven/windhoven/README.md

 The code shared on this Git is from projects that can be found within Windhoven.
 The code fits my needs and is not always optimized but working.
-The code will mainly be based on C, C++ or Arduino.
+The code will mainly be based on C, C++ or Arduino for Atmel microcontrollers.

 # Naming
 The municipality of Windhoven owes its name to the fact that it is always windy there.
 Due to its windy character, Windhoven is a place where many (wind)mills can be found.
 Currently three centuries old mills and more will be built.
 The hot air balloons also make grateful use of the ever-present wind.